kmc6123/BestBuy_Web_Scraper/README.md

 Simple python based web scraper to extract product information and prices off the Best Buy website and send the resulting data into a easy to work with csv file or send the data to a local MySql database.

-*This script requires the "requests-html" and "Pandas" package in python to successfully run
+*This program requires the "requests-html" and "Pandas" package in python to successfully run

-*This script was intended for educational purposes and is not intended for commercial use
+*This program was intended for educational purposes and is not intended for commercial use